 Respect Is Earned

 With great power comes great responsibility.
 While motivating and shaping a child through fear can be the easiest way to encourage or discourage a particular behavior in the moment, that path is a dangerous one.
 Choosing to earn your child’s respect to encourage good choices and good behavior is the best way to foster lasting bonds and give them the tools to manage their emotions and choices for a lifetime.

 The good news is earning your child’s respect isn’t difficult.
 As a parent, you are the center of your child’s entire universe.
 Children naturally love their parents unconditionally and trust their parents.
 Earning and keeping your child's respect is as simple as following through with your promises and remembering that your children are people too.
-They experience the same emotions you do--like fear, confusion, sadness, anger, and joy.
+They experience the same emotions you do--like fear, anxiety, confusion, sadness, anger, and joy.
 The only difference is that children simply aren’t yet equipped with the tools to manage these emotions.
 That’s where you come in!
 Little by little, with respect as the basis for your interactions and guidance as a parent, your children will develop emotional maturity and the tools they need to function as healthy adults.

 Being Seen vs. Being Heard